stormchaserroleplaying/stormchaserRPG/Combat/MakinganAttack/MeleeAttacks/index.md

 > | Legendary | +10 | +50 |
 > | Artifact | +12 | +60 |

-The hp value given is for armour and shields sized for a medium creature.
+The integrity value given is for armour and shields sized for a medium creature.
 Divide this number by 2 for each size category of the item smaller than Medium, or multiply it by 2 for each size category larger than Medium.

 ### Suppress <img src="https://img.icons8.com/material/14/FFFFFF/sword.png">
 You can keep the pressure on an enemy, making their attacks more difficult.
 Select an opponent and make an attack against a Dexterity defence of 10 (modified by cover).
 If you succeed, that opponent suffers disadvantage on its attack rolls until the start of your next turn.